cockroachdb/helm-charts/docs/RFCs/19042021_Cert_Management_In_CRDB_Helm_Chart.md

    | RoleBindings      | 3             | 3rd                       |
    | Job               | 4             | 4th                       |

- * After all the `pre-install` hooks completed successfully, they will be deleted by hook deletion-policy defined in annotations.
+ * After all the `pre-install` hooks completed successfully, only the job will be deleted.
+The other resources will be required to rotate the certificates by cronjob.

  * All the certificate generation-related info will be passed on to the `pre-install` job as env variables.
     ```yaml